stopbars/Core/CONTRIBUTING.md

 > [!WARNING]
-> **Important**: Do not commit changes to `wrangler.toml` or `package.json` database configuration.
+> **Important**: Do not commit changes to `wrangler.jsonc` or `package.json` database configuration.
 These are for local development only and should remain as local modifications.

    <br>